Twin Perspectives

 Tashkent feels the most modern and cosmopolitan of the three cities we visited – and to be honest, felt no different to many European cities.
 The city has a low crime rate and is extensively policed (although this hasn’t always been the case).

 The country did once have a reputation for an extremely corrupt police force, but things have long since changed since the arrival of the new President in 2016.
+Police officers are also now much more professional and focused on crime prevention.

 Since then, tourism has been a huge focus for the country, and as a result, the police force – who once saw tourists as an easy way to make a little money – now have 78 new laws to govern them by.